-§ 10462.
+§ 10940, 10946.
+10462.
 Subsequent Injuries Benefits Trust Fund Application.

-- (a) All claims against the Subsequent Injuries Benefits Trust Fund shall be by an application in writing setting forth the date and nature of the industrial injury, together with all factors of disability alleged to have pre-existed the injury. - (b) All such applications shall be filed with the Workers' Compensation Appeals Board district office having venue or in EAMS, and a copy shall be served by mail on the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund, in accordance with rules 10530 and 10540.
-Where joinder of the Subsequent Injuries Benefits Trust Fund has been ordered, the applicant shall forthwith file and serve an application as provided herein. - (c) After such an application is filed, any party who has previously filed medical reports shall forthwith serve copies on the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund no later than 30 days prior to the mandatory settlement conference or other hearing, unless service is waived by the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund.
+(a) All claims against the Subsequent Injuries Benefits Trust Fund shall be by an application in writing setting forth the date and nature of the industrial injury, together with all factors of disability alleged to have pre-existed said the injury.
+Allegations of additional factors must be by amended application.

+(b) All such applications against the Subsequent Injuries Benefits Trust Fund shall be filed with the Appeals Board Workers' Compensation Appeals Board district office having venue or in EAMS, and a copy shall be served by mail on the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund, in accordance with Sections 10505 and 10507 rules 10530 and 10540.
+Where joinder of the Subsequent Injuries Benefits Trust Fund has been ordered by the workers' compensation judge or the Appeals Board, the applicant shall forthwith file and serve an application as provided herein.

+(c) After When such an application is filed against the Subsequent Injuries Benefits Trust Fund, any party who has previously filed medical reports shall forthwith serve copies on the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund, and in no case no later than thirty (30) days prior to the mandatory settlement conference or other hearing, unless service is waived by the Division of Workers' Compensation, Subsequent Injuries Benefits Trust Fund.